asen/smg/SMG_VS_PROMETHEUS.md

 within its group is used as part of the SMG object ids).
 The later is actually preferred in SMG with a kubernetes cluster and potentially a lot of dynamically appearing and disappearing entries (so these are at least in theory handled better in Prometheus than in SMG).
+Note that using too many (high cardinality) dimensions values causes issues with prometheus too and is discouraged as per their documentation.

 * Prometheus uses a query language for data access.
-SMG has regex+label-based filters and aggregate functions which can be applied to filtered objects.
+SMG has regex+label-based filters and one-click aggregate functions which can be applied to filtered objects.
 SMG also has a "calc" plugin where one can get a graph with values computed from arbitrary rrd objects and using arbitrary arithmetic expressions.
 And although Prometheus can ctill be considered superior in that aspect my experience so far has been that such complex expressions are more like an exceptional cases than the norm so SMG's